 The views and opinions expressed in this article are solely those of the author(s) and do not necessarily represent the views of Anime News Network, its employees, owners, or sponsors.

-It's ANN's first ever Winter Manga Guide!
-On day two, find out if Hokkaido Gals really are adorable, check out a Fairy Tail artbook, and more!― Welcome to Anime News Network's Winter 2026 Manga Guide!
+Spring has sprung, and with it our Spring Manga Guide!
+Come see what new books our reviews are loving, hating, or are indifferent to, and find your next favorite!― Welcome to Anime News Network's Spring 2026 Manga Guide!
 You may have seen one of our seasonal Anime Preview Guides, where a team of critics writes up each new anime television premiere as it airs at the beginning of a season.
-Now, doing something like that...
+Now, doing...